nzandy/cko-gateway/README.md

 2. Run Checkout.PaymentGateway.Api
 3. Use postman to test the endpoints.
 4. I have added test postman script for POST and GET.
 See cko-gateway/CheckoutGatewayAPI.postman_collection.json.
 5. First run POST, fetch the returned ID, and use this in the GET path to retrieve its details.
+Ensure MerchantID matches POST and GET.

 #### Random points of interest
 * Pretty simple [n-tier](https://docs.microsoft.com/en-us/azure/architecture/guide/architecture-styles/n-tier) architecture pattern.